zolrath/wemux/README.md

 ## Multi-Host Capabilities
   wemux supports specifying the wemux session hostname via `wemux name
   <hostname>`.
 This allows multiple hosts on the same machine to host their own
   independent wemux sessions with their own clients.
+By default this option is disabled.

-  This is not needed for most use cases but can be useful.
+  Changing hostnames can be enabled by setting `allow_host_change="true"` in `/etc/wemux.conf`

   wemux will remember the last host specified to in order to make reconnecting to the same hostname easy. `wemux help` will output the currently specified hostname along with the wemux command list.

-  Changing hostnames can be disabled by setting `allow_host_change="false"` in `/etc/wemux.conf`
+  Changing hostnames can be enabled by setting `allow_host_change="true"` in `/etc/wemux.conf`

 ### Specifying Hostname